actor-framework/actor-framework.github.io/README.md

 This repository contains the sources for CAF's Dev Blog.

-Yekyll Setup for Local Testing
+Jekyll Setup for Local Testing
 ==============================

-You will need to install ruby, nodjs, rdiscount, and yekyll:
+You will need to install ruby, nodjs, rdiscount, and jekyll:

 ```
 $PKG_MGR install ruby nodejs